About the Author

 How to format a DVR hard drive on Windows OS?
 That's not a big problem if you get to know this third-party partition magic software called EaseUS Partition Master.
 It is an easy-to-use hard drive formatter.
 With it, you can convert to NTFS or FAT32 with simple steps.
 What's more, it supports many file system types, including NTFS/EXT3/EXT2/FAT32/FAT16/FAT12/ReFS.

 In addition to hard drive formatting, you can also partition a hard drive, merge partitions, and clone a hard drive with it.
 Download and install EaseUS Partition Master on your Windows computer to format a DVR hard drive in Windows 11/10/8/7.

 Step 1.
 Run EaseUS Partition Master, right-click the hard drive partition you intend to format and choose "Format".

 Step 2.
 In the new window, set the Partition label, File system (NTFS/FAT32/EXT2/EXT3/EXT4/exFAT), and Cluster size for the partition to be formatted, then click "OK".

-Formatting hard disk will erase data as well, do remember to back up your hard drive data if it's concerned.
+Formatting hard disk will erase data as well, do remember to back up your hard drive data if it's concerned (See what to backup before formatting PC).
 Otherwise, you can directly perform DVR data recovery.

 If you don't want to download any software, you can format a DVR hard drive with Disk Management.
 It is a Windows built-in tool that enables you to create, delete, extend, shrink, and format partitions.
 Here are the steps to format DVR with Disk Management.